CyberGitLabs/security-writeups/Hack The Box Machines/Support.md

 ![diagram](../images/Support/Support_delegation.png)

-Then, i requested a kerberos TGS for the DC's Administrator, using your fake computer's credentials:
+Then, i requested a kerberos TGS for the DC's Administrator, using the fake computer's credentials:

 ![diagram](../images/Support/Support_TGS.png)